Fraud Blocker

 Meth users may also refer to active use in slang terms like “hot rolling” or “getting spun out” when speaking with others engaging in meth abuse.
 Being able to decode these phrases along with identifying other changes in behavior can help you recognize meth addiction and get help for you or your loved one.

 Most people experiencing meth addiction don’t begin with such a powerful substance.
 As with many other forms of substance abuse disorders, meth dependence may begin with experimentation during the teens or young adulthood.
-During this formative stage many people experiment with underaged drinking or drugs like marijuana or prescription drug abuse.
+During this formative stage many people experiment with underage drinking or drugs like marijuana or prescription drug abuse.

 Because meth is chemically similar to prescribed stimulants like Ritalin and Adderall, meth addiction may begin with abuse of these substances.
 Ritalin or Adderall may begin as misuse of a prescription or by taking pills provided by a friend.
 Young people are especially vulnerable to this form of prescription drug abuse as they may not fully comprehend the dangers of abusing prescription drugs.
 False beliefs that prescription drugs are safer than safe drugs can begin the slippery slope to meth abuse.